elixir-cldr/cldr_routes/README.md

 ```

+*Note* The localized helpers translate the path based upon the currently set `Gettext` locale.
+It is the developers responsibility to ensure that the locale is set appropriately before calling any localized path helpers.

 ## Assigns

-For each localized path, the Cldr locale is added to the `:assigns` for the route under the `:cldr_locale` key.
+For each localized path, the `Cldr` locale is added to the `:assigns` for the route under the `:cldr_locale` key.
 This allows the developer to recognise which locale was used to generate the localized route.

 ## Installation

-The package can be installed by adding `ex_cldr_routes` to your list of dependencies in `mix.exs`:
+The package can be installed by adding `ex_cldr_routes` to your list of dependencies in `mix.exs`.
+See also the section on [setting up](#setting_up) for configuring the `Cldr` backend module and the phoenix router.

 ```elixir
 def deps do